ga-curriculum/github-collaboration/concepts/README.md

 - **Visibility and Discoverability:** GitHub's public repositories allow developers to showcase their work, contribute to open-source projects, and build a portfolio of projects.

 During this lesson we are going to deep dive into using GitHub for collaborative coding.

-notes

-what is git and what can it do?
-- keep track of changes to code
-- synchronize code across multiple developers
-- test changes without affecting the main codebase
-- revert to previous versions